denten-books/plain-text/1-metaphor.md

 Although much more accessible and interactive than communication in octal or binary machine code, the conversational model posed several significant challenges to the machine user.
-It resembled human communication in all its richness and variety, where in fact the machine "spoke" and "understood" only a limited number of words.
-Researchers from the U.S. Air Force academy would
+It was meant to resemble human communication in all its richness and variety, where in fact the machine "spoke" and "understood" only a limited number of words.
+Researchers from the U.S. Air Force academy would write:
-write:

 > The lower cost of computer access and the proliferation of on-line systems produced a new breed of users, people whose expertise was in some area other